 You’ll notice that Patagonia’s Twitter focuses less on promoting their sales.
 Instead, they use Twitter as a platform to leverage their brand reputation and establish what their company stands for.
 Although this is a snapshot of only 2 of their posts, if you explore most companies’ Twitter accounts, you’ll notice how they don’t post many links back to their own websites (at least, if they are doing Twitter marketing properly).

 Another notable point is that Twitter ranks well among Google’s pages, meaning there is a market of Twitter users who will look at your page to see what your company represents.
 If your company updates its Twitter regularly, your customers will see that your company is alive and constantly providing value for its customers.
-This increases your reputation as a company knowing you are active in the forefront, boosting reputation, credibility, and trust which all drive sales.
+This increases your reputation as a company knowing you are active at the forefront, boosting reputation, credibility, and trust which all drive sales.

 Establishing Trust for Increasing Sales